nickeubank/ds4humans/_build/html/_sources/30_questions/26_passive_prediction_errors.md

-# Thinking About The Right Way To Be Wrong
+# The Right Way To Be Wrong

 With the rise of online machine learning competitions like Kaggle and an academic literature fixated on publishing papers showing marginal improvements in performance metrics on standard benchmarks, you could be forgiven for thinking that the hardest part of data science is finding the right model and features to max out standard metrics like Area Under the Curve (AUC), Accuracy (share of cases correctly classified) or F1 scores.